Electrical Permits - Home Building

 Hi Colin,

-The process isn't so bad.
-Of course, I don't know what it is in the UK.
-When applying for the electrical permit here, you will need to be licensed in the state in which you are building.
+However, when applying for the electrical permit here, you will need to have an electrical contractor license for the state in which you are building.

-Anyone can pull a building permit, but electrical, plumbing, and HVAC permits require a license for each specific trade.
-You may have to employ a licensed electrician as a "helper" until you get licensed here.
+Anyone can pull a building permit, even a homeowner or an owner builder, but an electrical permit, plumbing permit, or an HVAC permit require a licensed contractor for each specific trade.
+You may have to employ a licensed electrical contractor as a helper until you get licensed here.

-When the house is ready for rough in, the electrician and the owner go through the house and add receptacles, switches, lights, appliances, in addition to what's on the plans based on code and the owner’s personal wishes.
+Therefore, when the house is ready for the rough in of electrical wiring, the electrical contractor and the owner go through the house and add receptacles, switches, lights, appliances, in addition to what's on the plans based on the electrical code and the owner’s personal wishes.

-The electrical inspection department just wants to wants to know that the house will be wired to at least to basic code as to receptacles, switches, service panels, appliances, etc.
+When the rough in wiring is completed, the electrical inspection department will want to want to know that the house will be wired to at least to basic code as to receptacles, switches, service panels, appliances, etc.

-In building your own house, you will most likely exceed basic code.
-You may want to read up on the code as there are little "quirks" such as when switches, lights, GFI's, separate service panels, etc. are required even though you might think they are not.
+In building your own house, you will most likely want to exceed basic code.
+You may want to obtain an electrical code book and read up on the code as there are little "quirks" such as when switches, lights, GFI's, separate service panels, etc. are required even though you might think they are not.

 Welcome and good luck,